knoopx/agenda/timespec.md

 lunch at 2h for 1h every day
 dinner at 21h every day
-weekly meeting every wednesday at 11h bi-weekly meeting on thursday every 2 weeks at 11h release on monday every 2 weeks study for 4h every week exercise for 15 min every day
+weekly meeting every wednesday at 11h bi-weekly meeting every 2 thursdays at 11h release on monday every 2 weeks study for 4h every week exercise for 15 min every day